ivancaro1/offen-petroleum.app-ns-saved-search/component_config/component_long_description.md

-This applications takes in username, api  url, password and other params to externally trigger a boomi job via an API
+This is component connects to Netsuite, download and process data from a saved search and load it into Keboola.